migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-09-25 Wed: Continuation of [Kings and Quests marketing](https://x.com/harmonyprotocol/status/1839010985933418687), tweeting their addition to harmony.one.
+[Tweeted](https://x.com/harmonyprotocol/status/1839022903956037862) in partnership with LayerZero as well as with [FlappyH1](https://x.com/harmonyprotocol/status/1838992667834974716).
+Met with Li, Sun, and Artem and finalized my Q3 review.

-2024-09-24 Tue: Drafted and collected data for my Q3 Review.
-Filmed and tweeted a tutorial on /o1 on ONE Bot.
-Sketched up variations of a vector logo for Kings and Quests.
+2024-09-24 Tue: Tested and filmed a tutorial on /o1 on ONE Bot.
+Insights: /o1 works swiftly and effectively.
+The true value is in the ability to 'pay per use'.
+Perhaps the differnce in cost, if there is one, should be more accessible to users of ONE Bot.
+Currently, its difficult to see how much each feature costs.
+I also sketched up variations of a vector logo for Kings and Quests.
 Re-editing of all logos on the home page to correct spacing.

 2024-09-23 Mon: Kings and Quests Video [promotion](https://x.com/harmonyprotocol/status/1838323096538988883).
+Drafted and collected data for my Q3 Review.
+Design of more marketing materials for #cryptoisboring.

 ---